Washi1337/ctf-writeups/writeups/flare-on/2025/3/index.md

 It is very much a guessing game on what you need to do and what tools you need to use.

 You are served a horribly broken PDF file which behaves differently in different PDF readers, that contains the text "Flare-On!".
-Okular so happens to be one of the few that is actually able to dispay it:
+[Okular](https://okular.kde.org/) so happens to be one of the very few that is actually able to dispay it:

 ![](img/00.png)

+Nothing on the visual side of the PDF shows any signs of a flag though.
+Clearly there must be something hidden in the file.

 ## Finding the Hidden Data